What is a data cloud?

 Overall, data cloud uses are far ranging and can yield impressive results across industries.
 Retail brands have been able to gain better visibility into inventory and help employees locate goods within physical store locations.
 Healthcare organizations are driving better patient outcomes using AI to analyze samples faster and transform unstructured clinical notes into structured formats.
 Logistics companies have reduced fuel consumption through more efficient routing while financial services and banks have found they can increase processing speeds.

-Benefits of using a data cloud
+Core benefits of a modern data cloud

 Flexible integration